-Whether you take your laptop everywhere or always leave it in the house, you want to have the best docking station possible to match your laptop when its sitting on your desk, especially if you don't have enough ports.
+The best laptop docking stations will turn your laptop into a portable powerhouse — whether you're constantly on the move or always leave it at home, you'll want to make the most of your laptop when it's sitting on your desk, especially if you don't have enough ports.
 With a laptop docking station, you can attach your system to multiple monitors and a wide variety of peripherals with extra USB ports.

-Depending on your needs, you can find budget laptop docking stations that will output to dual HD monitors over standard USB, or more expensive docking stations that have support for USB Type-C and for 4K monitors that will work not only with your current laptop, but also your next one.
+Depending on your needs, you can find cheap laptop docking stations that will output to dual HD monitors over a standard USB, or more expensive docking stations that support USB Type-C and 4K monitors that will work not only with your current laptop but also your next one.

 Using the Plugable USB-C Triple Display Dock (UD-ULTCD) feels a bit like living in the future.
 It works with all of the newest standards, including USB Type-C for charging and external displays, along with support for a 4K monitor.

 It's oriented in a vertical position, so you can't keep the dock under your laptop or monitors, but its performance and support for three displays simultaneously makes the Triple Display Dock our top choice.

 See our full Plugable USB-C Triple Display Dock review

 Is the Anker Apex Thunderbolt 4 Docking Station too ahead of the curve?
 Yes, but it’s also a versatile hub that can improve your current work setup while helping you prepare for the next generation of laptops set to become the norm.
 Its Thunderbolt 4 ports are convenient and speedy, while the 12-in-1 hub’s other ports allow you to charge and connect plenty of PC accessories and monitors.